 The area of White Pocket on the Paria Plateau in Northern Arizona is very impressive indeed!
 While many are lured and wait their turn to visit the infamous "Wave" in the North Coyote Buttes, the "White Pocket" area to the east is seldom visited.
 Maybe because of its remoteness or the requirement of 4WD to access the area.
 The impressive White Pocket will fill the senses beyond imagination!
 The drive to the swirling, twisted, multicolored natural artwork is an adventure in its own right, and the exploration by foot is endless.
 Whether spending just a couple of hours or an entire weekend, "White Pocket" will surely become "top of the top" in the list of special places.
 This area has colors, shapes and textures that are hard to beat, but remember that it is an extremely fragile environment and the utmost care should be taken to preserve this place.
 Tread lightly and make it a point to see if you can leave the area without anyone ever having known that you were there.
 Stay on the slickrock when possible, but be careful not to snap off thin fins and don't trample the delicate vegetation between the small mounds of beautiful stone.
 This area should, and can be, saved for any and all that visit in the future.

-White Pocket Map
+Directions to White Pocket

 From Kanab, drive 40 miles east on Highway 89.
 The turn onto House Rock Valley Road is located on the south side of the road (right side driving from Kanab).
 It is located between mile markers 25 and 26, before a sweeping left hand curve in the road, prior to a guard rail protecting the curve.
 Slow down and turn right just before the guard rail.
 This north-south running road is House Rock Valley Road.
 The road soon becomes dirt and may be impassible if wet.
 Continue past the Wirepass Trailhead (8.4 miles from Highway 89) to the Utah - Arizona state line.
 This is the border of the Grand Staircase-Escalante National Monument in Utah and the Vermillion Cliffs National Monument in Arizona.
 Keep driving south for another 8.1 miles past the Wire Pass Trailhead and look for the dirt road that turns left and to Lone Tree Reservoir.
 At this point there are two options to arrive at Poverty Flat.
 Poverty Flat is the junction to the east which is necessary to locate to continue further to either Cottonwood Spring (South Coyote Buttes) or White Pocket even further to the east.